When you suffer injuries caused by someone else’s negligence, you may be entitled to compensation for your losses.

 Courts only award punitive damages in instances involving intentional wrongful actions or gross negligence.
 You cannot receive punitive damages for an ordinary negligence case.

 However, Florida is one of the states that limits the amount of punitive damages you can receive.
 You can get an award of up to three times the amount of compensatory damages or $500,000, whichever amount is higher.
 So if you have $500,000 in compensatory damages, you could receive a maximum of $1,500,000 in punitive damages.

 Contact a Florida Personal Injury Lawyer

-To learn more about our services, contact our office today to schedule a free consultation.
-We handle personal injury cases on a contingency basis, which means you won’t pay any fees unless we recover compensation in your case.
+We handle Florida personal injury cases on a contingency basis, which means you won’t pay any fees unless we recover compensation in your case.